braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/live_activities/faq.md

 ### After sending a push-to-start notification, why haven't I received my Live Activity?

-First, verify that your payload includes all the required fields described in the [`messages/live_activity/start`]({{site.baseurl}}/api/endpoints/messaging/live_activity/start) endpoint and that the `activity_attributes` and `content_state` fields match the properties defined in your project code.
-If you are certain that the payload is correct, you may be rate limited by APNs.
+First, verify that your payload includes all the required fields described in the [`messages/live_activity/start`]({{site.baseurl}}/api/endpoints/messaging/live_activity/start) endpoint.
+The `activity_attributes` and `content_state` fields should match the properties defined in your project's code.
+If you're certain that the payload is correct, its possible you may be rate-limited by APNs.
 This limit is imposed by Apple and not by Braze.

 To verify that your push-to-start notification successfully arrived at the device but was not displayed due to rate limits, you can debug your project using the Console app on your Mac.
-Attach the recording process for your desired device, and in the search bar, filter logs by `process:liveactivitiesd`.
+Attach the recording process for your desired device, then filter the logs by `process:liveactivitiesd` in the search bar.

 ### I am receiving an Access Denied response when I try to use the `live_activity/update` endpoint.
 Why?